Shape Theorems for Poisson Hail on a Bivariate Ground: The Stick Model:

 where the first limit is both a.s. and in $L_1$. \end{theorem}

 \begin{proof} Once again the proof relies on the distributional Super-additive Ergodic Theorem.
 Let $X_t \in \R^d$ be a random variable such that,

-The existence of a finite $X_t$ satisfying this relation follows from the fact that both $A$ and $F_t$ are compact.
+The existence of a finite $X_t$ satisfying this relation follows from the fact that $F_t$ is compact and $A$ is closed.
 It also uses the fact that $-v$ does not belong to the convex hull of $A$.
 There is no reason to have uniqueness.
 However, we can use the same construction as in the proof of Theorem \ref{thm:onesupp} to cope with multiple solutions.

 For $0 \leq t_1 \leq t_2$, let

 By Lemma \ref{lem:aux}, properties analogous to properties (2) and (3) in the proof of Theorem \ref{thm:onesupp} do hold.
 We now prove the super-additivity and the boundedness of the expectations.